kubewarden/kubewarden.io/content/blog/2023/09/audit-scanner-feature.md

 `policy` and `synthetic_admission_request` to evaluate.

 Notice how the `synthetic_policy_requests` don't hit the Kubernetes API server;
-there's no need, as no resource is truly being CREATEd, UPDATEd, or DELETEd.
+there's no need, as no resource is actually being CREATEd, UPDATEd, or DELETEd.
 Instead, the `synthetic_policy_request` is consumed by the PolicyServer.
 But not on its usual `validate/` HTTP endpoint, but in a different `audit/` endpoint, exclusive for audit requests.
 This `audit/` endpoint evaluates the